marty-wickham/2nd-milestone-project/README.md

 * [Github](https://github.com/) - Github is a remote repository used to store our code.
 It is also used to deploy this project.

 ## Testing
+Please note that I have left the games prefilled array at a length of 10 for the project reviewers benefit.

 In order to ensure the game functioned as expected, I tested the code for the game as it was written, function by function.
 This was important as it allowed me to write a particualr function, and know what values I expected to be produced at the end of that functions execution, before moving onto the next function.